Dakintelu/Xand0Game/README.md

 # Xand0Game
 We Created an X an 0 Game using JAVA that is Interactable.

-This is the welcome screen where player one and two enter thier names
+This is the welcome screen where player one and two enter thier names.
 ![Screenshot 9](https://github.com/user-attachments/assets/357a820e-b475-4c71-8d95-5658f73f6fd7)

 This is the game board